ColineLopez/Python-gcloudfunction/README.md

 ```

-# get_artist_monthlyListeners
+### 📊 `get_artist_monthlyListeners`

-Get the monthly listeners of an artist from his spotify profile.
-This information will be extracted by reading the HTML code source from the artist's spotify profile.
-This function also returns the value of tier (1 if the artist has more than 1.5e6 monthly listeners, 2 if they are between 1e5 and 1.5e6, 3 otherwise).
+Retrieve the monthly listeners of an artist from their Spotify profile.
+This function also returns a tier value:

+- 1 if the artist has more than 1.5 million monthly listeners.
+- 2 if they have between 100,000 and 1.5 million.
+- 3 otherwise.

 ```python